deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18647/index.md

 ![](charts/charts_31_0.png "🔼 Figure 21: Object generalization.
 Each curve corresponds to a different total numbers of demonstrations used, with normalized scores shown as a function of the number of training objects.")

-> 🔼 The chart displays the normalized scores of object generalization for Pour Water and Mouse Arrangement tasks, showing how performance varies with different numbers of training objects and data usage.
+> 🔼 The chart displays the relationship between the number of training objects and the normalized score of the policy, while keeping the total number of demonstrations relatively constant across different data usage levels.
 > <details>
 > <summary>read the caption</summary>
 > Figure 21: Object generalization.
 Each curve corresponds to a different total numbers of demonstrations used, with normalized scores shown as a function of the number of training objects.